Piyush863/Stone-Paper-Scissors-by-HTML-CSS-and-JS/README.md

 # Files
 1.index.html: The main HTML file that structures the game layout.<br>
-2.style.css: The CSS file for styling the game.
+2.style.css: The CSS file for styling the game.<br>
 3.app.js: The JavaScript file containing the game logic.

 # How to Run